OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/azure-functions/functions-bindings-notification-hubs.md

 {
     log.Info($"C# Queue trigger function processed: {myQueueItem}");

-    // In this example the queue item is a new user to be processed in the form of a JSON string with
+    // In this example hello queue item is a new user toobe processed in hello form of a JSON string with
     // a "name" value.
     //
-    // The XML format for a native WNS toast notification is ...
+    // hello XML format for a native WNS toast notification is ...
     // <?xml version="1.0" encoding="utf-8"?>
     // <toast>
     //      <visual>